 Base vehicle: An empty single side load door panel van is the best starting point for a full conversion, a tailgate is slightly more desirable than the barn door version.

-Pretty much all conversions have a leisure battery system installed as a minimum.
+Pretty much all conversions have a 12 volt (12v) leisure battery system installed as a minimum.
 The leisure battery allows the use of the ceiling lights, phone chargers, 12v TVs, fridge/cool box etc without the worry of flattening your vans main engine bay battery.

 The leisure battery is recharged whenever the vans engine is running via a DC-DC charger or voltage sensitive relay.

 Solar panels can be fitted to charge your leisure battery up if you planning on parking up and not starting the engine for a few days.